 “To be able to do this in Telford’s 50th anniversary year pays tribute to his accomplishments but also sheds some light on some of his lesser known projects.
 He was a remarkable engineer and it is testament to his skill that many of his structures and buildings are still in operation today.

-“We hope the exhibition will be informative and interesting and help people learn more about the man whose name is synonymous with Shropshire.”
+“We hope the trail will help people learn more about the man whose name is synonymous with Shropshire.”

 Download the Thomas Telford Trail map.